w3f/polkadot-wiki/docs/kusama-getting-started.md

 While Kusama does not support smart contracts natively, building apps on it is still possible (example: [RMRK.app](https://rmrk.app)).
-If you're interested in diving deeper into _proper_ development however, the [builders guide from Polkadot's wiki][polkadot-builders] applies to Kusama as well.
+If you're interested in diving deeper into _proper_ development, however, the [builders guide from Polkadot's wiki][polkadot-builders] applies to Kusama as well.

 [mooc]: https://mooc.web3.foundation/course/blockchain-fundamentals/